ssetia-sfdc/bazel-stress/README.md

 This project is implemented in Go and uses Bazel's Bzlmod for dependency management.

 **Main components:**
-- `tools/gen.go`: Generates BUILD files using a linear noise algorithm
+- `tools/gen.go`: Generates BUILD files using a linear noise algorithm, including input file generation
-- `tools/ex.go`: Executable that busy-waits for a specified time and creates output files
+- `tools/ex.go`: Executable that busy-waits, reads random lines from input files, and writes to output files
-- `stress.bzl`: Bazel rule definition for the stress test targets
+- `stress.bzl`: Bazel rule definition for the stress test targets with file I/O support
 - `MODULE.bazel`: Bzlmod configuration (Bazel 8+)

 ## Requirements